The Best Time to Share a Post on Facebook 2023

 While it is possible to upload all posts manually, we know that pacing and spacing are critical for achieving higher levels of interaction.

 You'll create various categories for your posts (educational, blog posts, hints, questions, videos) and enter your content after you've built an account and linked your social media profiles.

 This way, you'll get your articles scheduled to go out on time – and they'll keep going even though you don't have time to edit.
 The importance of scheduling your posts to social media is increasing now.
 FS Poster can help you in this period.
-You can post and schedule your WordPress blogs to Facebook and 12 other social media networks with FS Poster.
+You can post and schedule your WordPress blogs on Facebook and 14 other social media networks with FS Poster.
 Visit our website and meet the specific features of the FS Poster.
 Try our demo version.